 Discussion

+How abundances changes over tidal cycle and over a month?

+How division rates change with environmental conditions?

+Were the division rates limited by nut, Par, or other factors?

 Discussion of high growth rates, model:

 -Why do we have such high growth rates?
 Is it the model assumptions being violated or are these cryptophytes just growing crazy fast?

 -growth rates for M. major found in CRE (Herfort, 2011; Peterson, 2012) are way higher than culture, does this mean that our crazy high growth rates for the cryptophytes could potentially be true?
+WE DID OUR BEST TO VALIDATE THE METHOD, and we don’t have evidence that there is definitely something wrong with our approach.
+FOR SURE, THE COMPIARISON WITH PREVIOUS FIELD DATA SUPPORT OUR RESULTS.
+THIS IS VERY IMPORTANT COMPARISON, explain it well.

 -does this potentially have any larger implications for those studying algae growth in culture?